 - The Skin Cancer Foundation

-The following AADA members performed the skin cancer screenings from 11:00 a.m. - 1:30 p.m. in the Cannon Caucus Room:
+The following AADA members performed the skin cancer screenings from 11 a.m. to 1:30 p.m. in the Cannon Caucus Room:

 - Sandra Read, MD

 - Alison Ehrlich, MD

 AADA indoor tanning advocacy activities